 All content available!
 CQUIN hosted its fifth annual meeting virtually from November 16 to 19, 2021.
 The network and its global stakeholders reviewed and presented data on the progress made toward implementing and scaling up differentiated service delivery (DSD) over the past year.

-The HIV Coverage, Quality, and Impact Network (CQUIN) is a multi-country learning network dedicated to improving differentiated service delivery for people living with HIV.
+The HIV Coverage, Quality, and Impact Network (CQUIN) is a multi-country learning network dedicated to expanding and improving differentiated service delivery for people living with HIV.

-By 2020, network countries will take differentiated service delivery to scale, enabling more people living with HIV to initiate and sustain high-quality treatment, improving individual health and achieving population-level impact.
+By 2022, network countries will take differentiated service delivery to scale, enabling more people living with HIV to initiate and sustain high-quality treatment, improving individual health, and achieving population-level impact.

 CQUIN is a growing network of countries working together to advance the scale-up of high quality differentiated HIV services.

 Differentiated service delivery (DSD) is a person-centered approach to HIV service delivery.
 Moving away from a one-size-fits-all model, DSD tailors HIV services to diverse groups of people living with HIV while maintaining the principles of the public health approach.